 To recover monetary compensation for your head or brain injury, your lawyer can file a claim on your behalf with the at-fault party’s insurance company.
 Next, your lawyer can negotiate with the insurance company adjuster and try to convince them to increase their settlement offer incrementally.
 If that does not happen, your lawyer can file a lawsuit in court.

 As part of their claim or lawsuit, motorcycle crash victims may be eligible to recover various monetary damages.
-The damages that a crash victim will be eligible to recover depend upon the extent of their head injury, the medical treatment they underwent, and whether their injuries prevent them from working and taking care of themselves.
+The damages that a crash victim will be eligible to recover depend upon the extent of their head or brain injury, the medical treatment they underwent, and whether their injuries prevent them from working and taking care of themselves.

-First, if the accident victim had to miss work time as a result of their head injury, they may be eligible to recover their lost earnings.
+First, if the accident victim had to miss work time as a result of their head or brain injury, they may be eligible to recover their lost earnings.
 To prove lost wages, accident victims may need to submit copies of their recent earnings statements and tax returns.

-In some instances, traumatic head injuries prevent accident victims from performing the same type of work that they did before their accident.
+In some instances, traumatic brain injuries prevent accident victims from performing the same type of work that they did before their accident.
 If they had to switch to a lower-paying job, they might be eligible to file a claim for loss of earning capacity.

-Moreover, traumatic head injuries often leave accident victims in tremendous pain and cause them to suffer ongoing symptoms.
+Traumatic head injuries often leave accident victims in tremendous pain and cause them to suffer ongoing symptoms.
 In those instances, accident victims can recover monetary compensation for their pain and suffering, lasting from the accident date up until the present time.
 Moreover, if a medical provider determines that they suffered a permanent head injury and that they will likely experience pain for the rest of their life, the accident victim may bring a claim for future pain, suffering, and inconvenience.

 The trauma associated with a motorcycle accident may also cause accident victims to experience severe mental trauma and emotional distress.
 Accident victims, in turn, can recover monetary compensation for this distress.